Thomas Lubanga Dyilo: Ituri conflict

 The UPC was forced out of Bunia by the Ugandan army in March 2003.
 Lubanga later moved to Kinshasa and registered the UPC as a political party, but was arrested on 19 March 2005 in connection with the killing of nine Bangladeshi United Nations peacekeepers in Ituri on 25 February 2005.
 He was initially detained in one of Kinshasa's most luxurious hotels but after a few months he was transferred to Kinshasa's central prison.

-In January 2025, in its report on the Democratic Republic of Congo (DRC), the United Nations group of experts accused Thomas Lubanga of supporting armed groups, Zaire in Ituri and the March 23 movement.
+In January 2025, in its report on the Democratic Republic of Congo (DRC), the United Nations group of experts accused Thomas Lubanga of supporting armed groups, Zaire in Ituri and the March 23 (M23) movement.

+In March 2025 Lubanga established a new armed militia in the Ituri Province in the DRC, the CRP (Convention pour la Révolution Populaire, Convention for the Popular Revolution), refusing to join the local Aru-II peace process there, instead undermining it.
+He aligned his militia with the M23 movement, which (by the end of 2025) controlled large parts of the eastern DRC.
+By mid-September 2025, clashes of the CRP with the Congolese Armed Forces had already caused dozens of civilian casualties.
+Lubanga created his militia "to respond to the scandalously blatant abdication of the state's sovereign duty to ensure the safety of people and their property".

 Trial

 The former seat of the International Criminal Court in The Hague, where Lubanga stood trial.

 In March 2004, the Congolese government authorised the International Criminal Court (ICC) to investigate and prosecute "crimes within the jurisdiction of the Court allegedly committed anywhere in the territory of the DRC since the entry into force of the Rome Statute, on 1 July 2002."
 On 10 February 2006, a Pre-Trial Chamber of the ICC found that there were reasonable grounds to believe that Lubanga bore individual criminal responsibility for the war crime of "conscripting and enlisting children under the age of fifteen years and using them to participate actively in hostilities", and issued a sealed warrant for his arrest.

 On 17 March 2006, Lubanga became the first person arrested under an ICC arrest warrant, when the Congolese authorities arrested him and transferred him into ICC custody.
 He was flown to the Hague, where he was held in the ICC detention centre since 17 March 2006.
 Before embarking the plane, Lubanga wept openly.
 As of January 2009, he is one of four people being detained by the ICC, including two rebels who fought against Lubanga in the Ituri conflict: Germain Katanga and Mathieu Ngudjolo Chui.
 His trial opened on 26 January 2009.

 On 14 March 2012 Lubanga was found guilty of abducting boys and girls under the age of 15 and forcing them to fight in a war in the Democratic Republic of Congo in 2002 and 2003.
 He faced a maximum sentence of 30 years when sentenced in July 2012.